jameshamm/lol-item-verifier/Investigations.md

     Task: Sift through previous item set versions until this number is affected.
 The most likely patch this became obsolete is 3.14

+### Ardent Censer (3504):

+    Issue: In the patch 7.17, ardent censer had it's on hit effect changed from draining 20 - 35 health to a flat 25.
+In addition, it's attack speed buff has also been fixed to 25% from 20% to 35%.
+The item still contains "Effect6Amount" which is set to "0.35", and "Effect7Amount" at "35".
+These seem to no longer be in use.

+## Generic Issues

 ### Cull (1083)
     Issue: cull has dblade listed in its colloq.